kaitlinw/Hi/README.md

 I also turned off my contribution chart data as its not an indicative measure of how good an engineer is.
 I have seen horrendous habits on other engineers's githubs that make it look like they code absurd amounts of code, when they don't, they just commit terribly - whereas I value beautiful organised commits.

-So, the best way to find out what I can do is to test me ;-)
+So, the best way to find out what I can do is to send me a code assignment ;-)

 Check out my medium page for the occasional article I write discussing the software engineer career and helping brand new engineers get off to a good start!